mcampetta/ObsidianQ/README.md

 ObsidianQ is built with strong primitives and practical defaults, but no software is risk-free.
 Validate your threat model, maintain backups, protect private keys, and keep dependencies/releases current.

+## Security Status

+ObsidianQ uses modern cryptographic primitives including:

+• XChaCha20-Poly1305
+• Argon2id
+• BLAKE3
+• ML-KEM (Kyber)

+This project has **not yet undergone a formal cryptographic audit**.

+Feedback and review from the cryptography community are welcome.